Nov 12 • Sean Overin

 Active listening isn’t just about hearing words; it’s about understanding what the patient is really going through.
 With James, we quickly realized he didn’t just want pain relief; he wanted to feel empowered again.
 Once he felt understood, our session took on new energy.
 He started expressing his own ideas about what he was willing to try, which were incredibly helpful in shaping our path forward.
 This approach helped us move away from a top-down, “do this” approach and into a more collaborative, shared decision-making process.

-This checklist is from our behaviour change course ...
+This checklist is from our intro and masterclass behaviour change courses ...

 notice the 3rd question from the bottom ;)